AndyHML/MyoMexEMG/README.md

 # MyoMexEMG
-Scripts for quick EMG data collection with MyoMex made by mark-toma
+Scripts for quick Myo Armband EMG data collection and analysis with MyoMex made by mark-toma